Anisur Rahman (cricketer)

-Anisur Rahman (আনিসুর রহমান; born 1 March 1971, in Dacca) is a former Bangladeshi cricketer who played in two ODIs from 1995 to 1998.
-He also stood as an umpire in nine ODI games between 2014 and 2018, and in 13 Twenty20 Internationals between 2012 and 2018.
+Anisur Rahman (আনিসুর রহমান; born 1 March 1971) is a Bangladeshi cricket umpire and former cricketer who played in two ODIs from 1995 to 1998.
+He has stood as an umpire in nine ODI games between 2014 and 2018, and in 13 Twenty20 Internationals between 2012 and 2018.

 The early days

 The tall left armer was successful with the ball in the U-19 Asia cup in 1989.
 There he took 3/44 against India, and 3/36 against Pakistan.

-He was elevated him to the national squad.
+He was elevated to the national squad.
 There, however, he struggled to hold his place, as Bangladesh already had two other left arm seamers, Gholam Nousher and Jahangir Alam Talukdar.
-Anisur's career was also hampered by injuries and No-Ball problem.
+Anisur Rahman's career was also hampered by injuries and No-Ball problem.
 Still, he briefly emerged in 1994, following the retirement of Prince and Dulu, as the country's top pace bowler.

 International cricket

-In the 1994-95 SAARC Quadrangular Tournament at Dhaka, (December 1994), he took 3/29 against Pakistan A, 4/29 against Sri Lanka A, & 3/28 against India A. In these matches, he used the reverse swing of the old ball with great effect.
+In the 1994–95 SAARC Quadrangular Tournament at Dhaka, (December 1994), he took 3/29 against Pakistan A, 4/29 against Sri Lanka A, & 3/28 against India A. In these matches, he used the reverse swing of the old ball with great effect.
 In fact, Anisur Rahman was one of the first Bangladeshi bowler to successfully use the reverse swing.

 He played in 2 ODIs against India, but failed to impress.
 On each occasion, he suffered at the hands of Sachin Tendulkar.

 As an umpire

-Rahman stood his first match as an on-field umpire in 2012 in a T20I match between Bangladesh and West Indies.
+Anisur Rahman stood his first match as an on-field umpire in 2012 in a T20I match between Bangladesh and West Indies.
 In 2014, he stood his first ODI match as an umpire in a match between Bangladesh and Sri Lanka.
 He stood his last match as an umpire in the group match between India and Afghanistan in the 2018 Asia Cup.